 “Addiction impacts individuals and families from all walks of life,” said Cheryl Knepper, Vice President, Continuum Services at Caron Treatment Centers.
 “Female addicts often experience a lot of shame about using alcohol and drugs.
 They often feel they are the only ones with these problems.
 But we want them to know they are not alone.
 There are millions of women in recovery and all women deserve to get the help they need to live a healthy and productive life.”

 Caron chose to release the survey findings during Women's History Month to recognize female leaders who paved the way for women to have access to treatment and continue to educate the public on addiction.
-Pioneers like Catherine Caron, Betty Ford and Mary Jane Hanley showed tremendous courage and conviction to improving the lives of all women and their families.
+Pioneers like Catherine Caron and Betty Ford showed tremendous courage and conviction to improving the lives of all women and their families.
 However, there is still significant education needed to discredit the myths and stereotypes about addicts and empower women to seek the help they need.

 Additional notable statistics from the survey include: